Associate of Arts Degree | LaSalle College Vancouver, Canada

 Associate Degree | Associate of Arts Degree

-Vancouver’s quickest and most affordable Associate of Arts degree, starting at $20,000 for domestic students and at $23,000 for international students*
+Vancouver’s most affordable Associate of Arts degree, starting at $20,000 for domestic students and at $23,000 for international students

-The Associate of Arts Degree at LaSalle College Vancouver is a dynamic way to earn credits toward a university degree while exploring your interests and gaining a broad foundation of knowledge.
+The Associate of Arts Degree at LaSalle College Vancouver offers a dynamic way to earn credits towards a university degree.
+In this program, you’ll have the chance to explore your interests, strengthen your communication skills, and gain a broad foundation of knowledge.

 Bursary Available